Logo What's After the Movie

 What is the relationship between Celie and Nettie?

-Discover the awards and nominations received by The Color Purple.
-Explore the history of The Color Purple and its cast and crew.
+Discover all the awards and nominations received by The Color Purple, from Oscars to film festival honors.
+Learn how The Color Purple and its cast and crew have been recognized by critics and the industry alike.

 77th British Academy Film Awards 2024